noor-rasel/BgRT-PET-Subsystem/README.md

 In this project, we works on developing a BgRT PET subsystem using GATE Monte Carlo code.
-After validating the modelled PET subsytem, we will work on motion corrected image reconstructions using computational phantom for few organs.
+After validating the modelled PET subsytem, we will work on motion corrected image reconstruction using computational phantom for few organs.